Register S3 table bucket catalogs and query Tables from Athena - Amazon Athena

 If you enabled the integration while creating an S3 table bucket from the S3 console in Step 1, then you can skip this step.

-5. For the user/role that you want to use to submit query from Athena, grant Lake Formation permission on the S3 table, either through the Lake Formation console or CLI.
+3. For the principal you use to run queries with Athena, grant Lake Formation permissions on the S3 Table catalog, either through the Lake Formation console or Amazon CLI.

 1. Open the Amazon Lake Formation console at https://console.amazonaws.cn/lakeformation/ and sign in as a data lake administrator.
 For more information on how to create a data lake administrator, see Create a data lake administrator.